Delayed onset and directionality of x-ray-induced atomic displacements observed on subatomic length scales

 Thus, there remain fundamental questions, such as how x-ray-induced atomic displacements proceed with time and whether subatomic structure determination is feasible with intense XFEL pulses.

 Here we describe intense x-ray-induced structural changes in a two-element compound, Al$_2$O$_3$, measured by an x-ray pump x-ray probe technique.
 The experimentally tested Al$_2$O$_3$ has a rhombohedral structure with space group $R\bar{3}c$.
+As discussed below, the structure of the sample is very simple and can be described by only a few parameters, which enabled structure determination with short measurement time and straightforward data analysis, and later, efficient theoretical simulations of the X-ray-induced transient structure changes.
 By employing a unique capability of SACLA \cite{IshikawaNP2012} that can generate XFEL pulses with duration of much below 10 fs \cite{Inubushi2017, InouePRAB2018, InoueJSR2019}, we succeeded to capture the onset of atomic displacements.
-Furthermore, the small inherent atomic disorder in Al$_2$O$_3$ \cite{Thompson1987} and the use of the probe pulse with a short wavelength allowed us to determine the transient atomic positions at subatomic resolution.
+Furthermore, the small inherent atomic disorder of Al$_2$O$_3$ \cite{Thompson1987} and the use of the probe pulse with a short wavelength allowed us to accurately determine the transient atomic positions.